dotnet/docs/docs/visual-basic/programming-guide/concepts/async/walkthrough-accessing-the-web-by-using-async-and-await.md

 ---
-title: "Walkthrough: Accessing the Web by Using Async and Await (Visual Basic)" ms.date: 07/20/2015 ms.assetid: 84fd047f-fab8-4d89-8ced-104fb7310a91
+title: "Walkthrough: Accessing the Web by Using Async and Await" ms.date: 07/20/2015 ms.assetid: 84fd047f-fab8-4d89-8ced-104fb7310a91
 ---